myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-28T00:48:48.634Z
+>
+> It’s none other than the opposition media that is increasing Trump's influence

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-27T08:03:54.297Z
 >
 > No, we’re waiting for a secure and an official thing that is compatible with AT Protocol :)